Workplace Accommodations for Light Sensitivity

 Migraines and Employment Rights

 Migraines affect more than 38 million people in the U.S. Still, many people who suffer from migraines experience discrimination at work.
-Migraine symptoms are widely misunderstood and devalued.
-The symptoms are typically not visible to others.
+Migraine symptoms are widely misunderstood and devalued, mainly due to the fact that the symptoms are typically not visible to others.

-• 41% of women with migraine disease are more likely to suffer from depression.
+- 41% of women with migraines are more likely to suffer from depression.

-• Migraine attacks are sometimes triggered by everyday occurrences like a coworker’s perfume, fluorescent lights, or stress.
+- Migraine attacks are sometimes triggered by everyday occurrences such as a coworker’s perfume, fluorescent lights, or stress.

 Accommodations for Light Sensitivity

-Fluorescent lighting triggers migraine symptoms in several ways.
-The flickering effect of fluorescent bulbs isn’t noticeable to your eyes.
-However, it triggers migraine symptoms.
-Additionally, harsh overhead fluorescent lighting provides poor task lighting which leads to eye strain, another potential migraine trigger.
-Multiple glare points and unnatural bright lights provide overstimulation and can set off a migraine attack.
+Fluorescent lighting triggers migraine symptoms in several ways, as do LED lights.
+Though seemingly invisible to our eyes, fluorescent bulbs do produce a flickering effect.
+This effect, despite its subtlety, can trigger migraine symptoms.
+Additionally, harsh overhead fluorescent lighting can produce poor task lighting, leading to eye strain – another potential migraine trigger.
+Multiple areas of glare and unnatural bright lights can both provide overstimulation and set off a migraine attack.

 1. Alternate lighting options:

-Many lighting choices in the workplace trigger migraines.
-Fluorescent lighting has an almost imperceptible flicker that triggers migraines.
-Additionally, the bright, unnatural light creates a glare that triggers symptoms as well.
-LEDs are a modern replacement, but often create harsh light that increases glare as well.
+Many lighting choices in the workplace can trigger migraines.
+Fluorescent lighting has an almost imperceptible flicker that is a migraine trigger for many.
+Additionally, the bright, unnatural light creates glare that can further trigger symptoms as well.
+LEDs are a modern replacement, but often create harsh brightness that still increases glare.
 Light filters that prevent migraines, remove glare, and create full-spectrum light that mimics natural light.
 These filters are also inexpensive and installation is easy.

 2. Flexible scheduling choices:

-Unfortunately, migraine attacks often occur more than once a month.
+Unfortunately, migraine attacks often occur more than once a month for those who experience them.
 Flexible schedules can work in a variety of ways to allow migraine sufferers to make up for lost work time.
-Allow employees to work in low-traffic hours (like evenings).
-Additionally, implement scheduling choices such as unpaid time off, working remotely during attacks, or working part-time.
+Allowing employees to work in low-traffic hours (like evenings or weekends) can be an option.
+Additionally, you can implement scheduling choices such as unpaid time off, working remotely during attacks, or working part-time.

 3. Anti-glare cover for monitors:

 Office workers often spend hours in front of a computer.
 This intensity of light is a common migraine trigger.
-Anti-glare covers are an inexpensive fix that eliminates the problem on specific computers.
+Anti-glare covers provide an inexpensive fix that eliminates this intensity, making viewing more comfortable for many.

 4. Dress code changes:

 Glare from overhead lights is a major problem in most workplaces.
-Therefore, wear hats with wide brims and/or tinted glasses.
-This option can help eliminate the glare to avoid worsening symptoms during an attack.
+Therefore, consider allowing hats with wide brims and/or tinted glasses to be worn indoors as needed.
+This option can help eliminate the glare for those who are bothered by it to avoid triggering an attack, while not affecting others around them.

 5. Dark-room:

 A dimly lit, agreed-upon room provides a restful place for employees.
 Curb escalating migraine symptoms in a calm, dark room.
-Depending on the severity of your symptoms, you can either continue working or lie down to rest and interrupt symptoms.
+Depending on the severity of symptoms, you can either continue working or take a short break to lie down to rest.

 How to Request Workplace Accommodations

 If you suffer from migraine attacks, create an open dialogue with your employer.
 First, understand that your employer likely has no knowledge of your debilitating symptoms.
-You are a qualified employee that your employer values.
+You are a qualified employee that your employer values, but you must take initiative to communicate these needs.

-Simply sharing your history will get you one step closer to getting a healthier workspace.
+Simply sharing your history will get you one step closer to creating a healthier workspace.
 Take these steps to ask your employer about workplace accommodations to avoid triggers and relieve your migraine symptoms.

 1. Gather Information

 Learn about potential accommodations and how they may help you meet your job requirements.
-Determine what changes you need and be certain these changes will allow you to complete the essential functions of your position.
+Determine what changes you need and be certain these changes will still allow you to complete the essential functions within your position.

 2. Put your request in writing

-This may not be required by your employer, but it can help you verify the process if you have difficulty getting the changes you need.
+This may not be required by your employer, but it can help you maintain documentation if you have difficulty getting the changes you need.
 Occasionally, it might be necessary to seek assistance from more than one person in your office.
 The presence of a paper trail helps speed up the process.

 3. Get a doctor’s note